 Costa del Sol

-Spain's south coast — the famous Costa del Sol — is so bad, it's interesting.
+Much of Spain’s south coast is so bad, it’s interesting.
 Anything resembling a quaint fishing village has been bikini-strangled and Nivea-creamed.
 Oblivious to the concrete, pollution, ridiculous prices, and traffic jams, tourists lie on the beach like game hens on skewers.
-But if you want a place to stay and play in the sun, unroll your beach towel at Nerja, the most appealing beach-resort town on the coast.
+But the south coast holds a few gems.
+If you want a place to stay and play in the sun, unroll your beach towel at Nerja, the most appealing resort town on the coast.
 Nearby is a quirky bit of jolly olde England: Gibraltar, which offers a unique cultural mix that makes it far more interesting than the anonymous resorts that line the coast.
-Beyond "The Rock," the whitewashed port of Tarifa — the least-developed piece of Spain's generally overdeveloped southern coast — is a workaday town with a historic center, broad beaches, and good hotels and restaurants (and is the perfect springboard for a quick trip to Tangier, Morocco).
+Beyond “The Rock,” the whitewashed port of Tarifa — the least-developed piece of Spain’s generally overdeveloped southern coast — is a workaday town with a historic center, broad beaches, and good hotels and restaurants (and is the perfect springboard for a quick trip to Tangier, Morocco).